What is BEST?

 - When the date of surgery is known, a purchase order will be processed and faxed to the appropriate parties (i.e., treating physician, facility fee or anesthesiologist).

-How do I Submit an Invoice for Payment?
+How do I Submit a Claim or Payment?

 To process payment for treatment services, the BEST Program must have 3 required documents.